phtal-org/internet-draft-xrel/draft-montoya-xrel.md

 **Encoding considerations:**

-  > **binary:**  Because of YAML's relation to JSON the same encoding considerations of application/json as specified in [JavaScript Object Notation](#RFC3986) apply.
+  > **binary:**  Because of YAML's relation to JSON the same encoding considerations of JSON, as specified in {{RFC8259}}, apply.

 **Security considerations:**

   > Because of YAML's relation to JSON this format shares security issues common to all JSON content types.
-The security issues of [JavaScript Object Notation](#RFC3986), section 6, should be considered.
+The security issues of {{RFC8259}}, section 6, should be considered.

 **Interoperability considerations:** none

 **Fragment identifier considerations:**

-  > Fragment identifiers are to be computed as defined by the [JSON Pointer](RFC6901) specification.
+  > Fragment identifiers MUST be computed as defined by the {{RFC6901}} JSON Pointer specification.

 **Published specification:** This Document